Federal Work Study Information for Supervisors

 - Provide student employees with clear instructions regarding departmental and institutional policies.

 - Give students’ academic progress priority by allowing flexibility in scheduling during exam times.

 - Provide adequate training and oversight of each student employee.

 - Verify the accuracy of each student employee's hours before approving them on a weekly basis.

 - Ensure that a 30-minute break is taken and is reflected on the timesheet when the student works for more than six consecutive hours (see Required Breaks).

 - Verify that hours entered in UltiPro do not conflict with the student’s class schedule (see Class Conflicts).

-- Ensure that the student does not earn more than his/her FWS Award for the quarter (see Award Management).
+- Ensure that the student does not earn more than his/her FWS Award for the semester (see Award Management).